mk1859/single_seed/README.md

 ```
 <img src="https://github.com/mk1859/single_seed/blob/main/images/degs_dog1_go.png" width=50% height=50%>

-Finally we crated signature of *dog1-4* affected genes using Vision and overlaid it on time-course experiment PCA map.
+Finally, we created the signature of *dog1-4* affected genes using Vision and overlaid it on the time-course experiment PCA map.

 ``` R
 # create signature